 MOWING COUNTY ROADS

-The Traverse County Highway Department will begin mowing bituminous surfaced roads on June 17, 2019.
+The Traverse County Highway Department will begin mowing bituminous surfaced roads around June 19, 2023.
 After July 4th the aggregate surfaced roads will be mowed.
 All mowing operations may include a top cut on shoulders and a side cut on in-slope.
 We reserve the right to mow the first eight feet away from the road surface, or shoulder if one exists, at any time based on State Statute 160.232.
-Noxious weeds will be mowed or sprayed whenever they can be identified.

-Landowners are welcome to cut ditches for hay but must bring a map of haying locations into the Highway Department prior to June 6, 2019.
+Landowners are welcome to cut ditches for hay but must bring a map of haying locations into the Highway Department prior to June 8, 2023 if they are requesting it not to be mowed.
 Haying shall be done in a timely manner to maintain road safety.

 Persons mowing road ditches should not blow clippings onto the roadway.
 The clippings cause problems in the gravel windrow.